How to get your full tenancy deposit back

 The same applies to damp, cracks and all other student accommodation woes.

-These companies are entirely impartial.
-That way, it's less likely that you'll need to rely on your photos when you move out.
+These companies are entirely impartial, so it's less likely you'll need to rely on your photos when you move out.

 Generally, though, it's best to take your own photos on the day you move in and send them to the landlord to confirm that they're happy with them to act as a record of the house's condition.